 Well hey there

 Thanks for visiting my website!
-If you don't know me, I'm a singer and actor from southwest Missouri who lives in Chicago with my photographer husband and our three cats.
+If you don't know me, I'm a performer from southwest Missouri who lives in Chicago with my photographer husband and our two cats.

 photo by Tyler Core

-As a child I watched a LOT of Julie Andrews and Audrey Hepburn, then I devoured all of Jane Austen's novels in my teens, and now I dream of getting to work with Amy Adams, Laura Benanti, Audra McDonald, or the ghost of Stephen Sondheim.
-You can follow my ramblings here or subscribe to my newsletter, which is a new thing and will most likely be a mixed bag of self promotion, several bad puns, and musings on mental health.
+As a child I watched a LOT of Julie Andrews and Audrey Hepburn, then I devoured all of Jane Austen's novels in my teens, and now I love horror and magical realism... and comedy… and Sondheim… I love a lot of styles and forms!
+You can follow my ramblings here or subscribe to my newsletter, which will most likely be a mixed bag of self promotion and musings on mental health.
+If you don’t like dad jokes I would maybe steer clear.

 Up Next!